-Don’t confuse the Seamaster 300 with the Seamaster Professional Diver 300m or the Seamaster Planet Ocean.
+Don’t confuse this Omega Seamaster 300 with the Omega Seamaster Professional Diver 300m or the Seamaster Planet Ocean.
 A quick glance at any of these models should be time enough to determine which model it is.
 If BOTH hands have arrowhead pointers – it’s an Omega Planet Ocean.
 If ONLY the hour hand has the arrowhead it’s the Seamaster 300 – featured here.
 The Seamaster Diver 300m is totally different with distinctive skeletal (hollow) hands.

 - Introduction to the Omega Seamaster 300